Numerical Aspects of Large Deviations: Biased Markov Chain Sampling

 \section{Biased Markov Chain Sampling}

-Now we come back to the main target, to obtain for a random process the distribution $Q(S)$ of a measurable quantity $S$, which we also call \emph{score}.
+Now we come back to the main target, to obtain for a random process the distribution $Q(S)$ of a measurable scalar quantity $S$, which we also call \emph{score}.
+The score can be in principle any scalar function of the entire configuration $\myvec{y}$.
 The distribution can be obtained in principle by considering all possible configurations $\myvec{y}$ and adding up the probabilities $P({\myvec{y}} )$ of those configurations for which $S(\myvec{y})$ has the desired value $S$, i.e.

 We aim at obtaining $Q(S)$ over a large range of the support, down to the tails, where the probabilities are very small like $10^{-50}$ or even lower.

 Again, like in Sec.~\ref{sec:biased:sampling}, we introduce a \emph{bias} that changes the sampling distribution such that it is shifted to the region of interest.
 For the previous approach, when applied to the Bernoulli process, we knew that by using a different coin-flip probability $\beta\neq \alpha$ we could shift the distribution $P(l)$ of the number $l$ of 1's to the tails.
 We called this \emph{educated} sampling, since we know how we have to change the natural parameter of the distribution to concentrate the sampling in the region of interest.
 In contrast to this, we will now consider the more general case, where we have no idea of how we could influence the sampling by just changing some parameters of the system.
 Often, as we will show in an example below, there is even no suitable connection of $S$ to system parameters.
 This more general approach, which allows one to sample the region of interest without prior knowledge, we call \emph{blind sampling}.